Friday 23 October. 20:00 – 22:30.

 Freddie trumpet/flugelhorn; Tom Cawley: piano; Calum Gourlay: bass; Joshua Blackmore: drums

-Rising star Freddie Gavita won the British Jazz Award for best trumpeter of 2017 and his 2017 album Transient was aimed at the heart, not the head, with a highly evocative collection of compositions written for his quartet.
+A welcome return for rising star Freddie Gavita whowon the British Jazz Award for best trumpeter of 2017 and his 2017 album Transient was aimed at the heart, not the head, with a highly evocative collection of compositions written for his quartet.
 The music has global appeal with scintillating grooves, heartfelt ballads and some serious swing.
 A high-powered line up of top players ensures a night to remember.

 “There are other, more hyped up, players around but few have the feeling, the technique and the sound that Gavita has.
 Think of Navarro and Clifford Brown and their fat sound then listen to Miles.
 Freddie lies, not quite central, more (much more) towards Fats and Clifford and yet, still remains his own man.
 Ten original compositions and a rhythm section to die for make this as good a trumpet album as you’re likely to hear either side of the Atlantic this year”…Bebop spoken here